luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 #### King-Men from the Book of Mormon did not accept election results.

-Antifa and the shadow government find a comparison in this.
+Antifa and the shadow government find a comparison in this by staging their insurrection against the elected government.

 <figure>
   <img style="margin: auto; display: block;" src="/images/posts/2017/antifa.jpg" alt="antifa">